 Newsletters, with information about the writer, current events, publications and services are circulated to members twice a year along with an annual report.
 In addition they receive a copy of the Society's Journal containing hitherto unpublished writing by Jefferies, new articles, research and book reviews.
 There are meetings for rallies, readings and discussions, as well as visits to places associated with the writer.
 The Society has a special concern for such places as the writer's birthplace at Coate (which is now maintained as a museum), Coate Water, Liddington Hill, and the memorial stone on Burderop Down, all in Wiltshire.
 Other places of pilgrimage are at Surbiton, Sydenham and Eltham near London, and at Brighton, Crowborough and at his final home at Goring by Sea, Sussex where he died on 16 August 1887 at the age of 38.
 Richard Jefferies' grave is in Broadwater cemetery at Worthing.

 For further information contact:

-You can watch a film about Richard Jefferies and his Coate home by clicking on the start arrow below.
+You can watch a film about Richard Jefferies and his Coate home by clicking on the 'Watch on Vimeo' bar below (it does connect you!).
 The film is 23 minutes long and was made by the Richard Jefferies Society in 2001.